gameserverapp/Platform/Documentation/docs/getting_started/rconconnect/getting_started.md

 ## 1. Connect with RconConnect

 :::warning Incompatible providers
-RconConnect cannot be used with these providers, due to technical reasons: __Gportal, GTX Gaming, Host Havoc & Nitrado__
+RconConnect cannot be used with these providers, due to technical reasons: __Gportal, GTX Gaming & Host Havoc__
 :::

 ### 1. Select the game